dataoneio/front-end-hiring-test/README.md

 - Show empty state if there's no results from the search API
   - Show the Font Awesome warning icon

-- Show cards cotaining counts for total results, total droid, total human (same way for all types of species)
+- Show cards containing counts for total results, total droid, total human (same way for all types of species)

 ####  Build a frontend applicationusing one of the following:
 - Angular